Local-Policy-Analysis/LPA-Advent-of-Code_2023/README.md

 ## Using the repository

-Scripts can be written and stored in this repository - fork a copy onto your DAP and create a script in the relevent day's folder, then commit the change when your finished.
+Scripts can be written and stored in this repository - clone a copy onto your DAP and create a script in the relevent day's folder, then commit the change when your finished.
 The repo will be owned by LPA and pull requests can be approved by all members.
 Most challenges require an input of some kind, these will be placed in the input folder (if you're the first analyst to solve a day then please add this).

-If you're new to github, a guide to collobrating (i.e. forking and commiting) can be found here: https://docs.github.com/en/get-started/quickstart/hello-world
+If you're new to github, a guide to collobrating (i.e. cloning, forking and commiting) can be found here: https://docs.github.com/en/get-started/quickstart/hello-world

 Any other questions do let Daniel Rowan or Peter Brohan know